Street Smart: Esdaile Avenue

 John and his brother put the events of the Gavazzi Riot behind them.
 The brokerage business continued to do well, and John and Mary raised their three sons.
 The years passed, and John found himself looking to retire from J & R Esdaile.
 By at least October of 1864, advertisements were placed in the Montreal Herald and Daily Commercial Gazette offering the rent or sale of the Esdaile house.
 The Esdailes moved back to Mary's home of Nova Scotia.

 Halifax/Dartmouth City Directories of the time show that the Esdaile family was in Nova Scotia as early as 1869.
 At that time, Mary's parents Samuel and Charlotte were living in Halifax at 25 Salter Street (just east of Hollis Street intersection).
 John, Mary, and their sons settled nearby in Dartmouth on Quirrell, or Quarl, Street (now Queen Street).
 However, the Esdailes didn't stay in downtown Dartmouth for long.
-John saw his retirement as an opportunity to not only enjoy his leisure, but spend his money improving his new city.
+John saw his retirement as an opportunity to not only enjoy his leisure, but to spend his money improving his new city.
 During 1870, the Esdailes constructed a new home in what was to be an up-and-coming neighbourhood called Prince Arthur's Park.

-In 1840, Judge James William Johnston (Johnstone) had purchased a large track of land, likely from James Creighton one of Dartmouth's largest landholders at the time.
+In 1840, Judge James William Johnston (Johnstone) had purchased a large tract of land, likely from James Creighton - one of Dartmouth's largest landholders at the time.
 Johnston began to develop an estate he called Mount Amelia, so named after his wife Amelia Elizabeth (nee Almon) who had passed away just three years before.
-The land was located on the upper side of Eastern Passage Road (now Pleasant Street) with the estate home being located adjacent to Old Ferry Road.
+The land was located on the upper side of Eastern Passage Road (now Pleasant Street) with the estate home adjacent to Old Ferry Road.
 The property was described as: "...very beautiful, and from it may be obtained an extensive view of the country, stretching for miles over the township...
-Judge Johnstone was very much attached to his pleasant country house, and under his care the shubbery and garden were perfect in their way."
-(Lawson, pg.
-99) However, as much as Judge Johnston may have been attached to the property, he did ultimately sell a sizable portion.
+Judge Johnstone was very much attached to his pleasant country house, and under his care the shubbery and garden were perfect in their way" (Lawson, pg.
+99).
+However, as much as Judge Johnston may have been attached to the property, he did ultimately sell a sizable portion.

 As much as Prince Arthur's Park was a financial investment for John, he also strongly believed in its potential as a housing project, and the proof was in the pudding.
 John was the first person to build a home in the new neighbourhood.
-This house was often referred to as Fairbanks, named after John's wife and her family, but was also known as Mapledene.
+This house was often referred to as Fairbanks, named after John's wife and her family; it was also known as Mapledene.
 It stands to this day at 72 Johnstone Avenue.

-Within two to three years, the family had built a second home in the neighbourhood.
+Within three years, the family built a second home in the neighbourhood.
 This house would go by the names Mount Pleasant and Blink Bonnie.
 It is interesting to note that this section of Eastern Passage Road was later renamed Pleasant Street, and Blink Bonnie Terrace was subsequently built as a connector between Johnston Avenue and Old Ferry Road.

 Unfortunately for John and the other investors, the Prince Arthur's Park development never really took off.
 In 1893, Mrs. William (Mary Jane) Lawson, author of The Townships of Dartmouth, Preston and Lawrencetown wrote of the Park: "After its incorporation, the other members of the company did not build as they had at first agreed to do.
 The roads have not been kept in order, and several of the lots purchased are now used as pasture land...
 Had the original intention of the company been carried out, Prince Arthur's Park would have been a great ornament to the town of Dartmouth" (pg.
 101) Although years down the road Tenwick Road would be renamed after the development, the Prince Arthur's Park development was a failure.
-It's hard to say exactly why the project did not succeed, but - as the first and perhaps only motivated builder - it is possible that John's passing was a contributing factor.
+It's hard to say exactly why the project did not succeed, but as the first and perhaps only motivated builder, it is possible that John's passing was a contributing factor.

 All things come to an end

-On April 22, 1877 John passed away.
+On April 22, 1877 John Esdaile passed away.
 He was sixty-three years old and his cause of death is unknown.
 He was buried in the Old Public Cemetery in Dartmouth.

 His headstone is a simple one.
 It is made of marble it lacks the ornamentation and embellishments often found on grave markers of the Victorian Era.
 Ddue to decades of weathering, the inscription on the stone has all but worn away.
 It is only thanks to the Dartmouth Heritage Museum who house a grave marker inventory conducted in 1993 that we know what was written on his stone: